idptools/goose/README.md

 ``shuffle_var()`` - Variant that will shuffle specific regions of an IDR.
 Multiple regions can be specified simultaneously.

-``constant_class_hydro_var()`` - Function to make a sequence variant that adjusts the hydropathy while keeping the position and number of amino acids the same by class of amino acid, similar to the ``constant_class_var()``.
-Hydropathy is simply adjusted by changing what the residue at that position is by swapping that residue with others that are in the same class but have differing hydropathy values.

 ``kappa_var()`` - Variant where you can alter the charge asymmetry by changing the kappa value.
 Requires the presence of positively charged and negatively charged residues in the original sequence.
 Higher kappa values increase charge asymmetry, lower kappa values reduce charge asymmetry.
 Values can be between 0 and 1.

 ``minimal_var()`` - Function for generating a variant that will change any parameters including hydropathy, fcr, ncpr, and scd (sequence charge decoration, which is another measurement of sequence charge asymmetry) to those that you want to change while minimizing the number of residues changed in the returned variant sequence from the original sequence.
 The more you change a given parameter, the more the returned variant sequence will differ from the original.

+``constant_class_var()`` - function to generate a variant with the same properties as the input variant as well as the same order of amino acids as far as class and the same number in each class.
+It will try to change the sequence as much as possible within these constraints.

+``hydro_class_var()`` - Function to make a sequence variant that adjusts the hydropathy while keeping the position and number of amino acids the same by class of amino acid, similar to the ``constant_class_var()``.
+Hydropathy is simply adjusted by changing what the residue at that position is by swapping that residue with others that are in the same class but have differing hydropathy values.

+**A note about FCR, NCPR, and all props class vars** For the ``fcr_class_var()``, ``ncpr_class_var()``, and ``all_props_class_var()`` variants, the changes to amino acid classes is **MINIMIZED** but not entirely avoidable.
+This is because if you (for example) change FCR in your sequence, it is IMPOSSIBLE to keep the order and number of all amino acids by class the same in the returned variant.
+Similarly, with the NCPR variant, if you change the NCPR to the extent that the FCR has to change as well, then it will change the order / number of amino acids by class.
+Finally, for FCR and NCPR values for these variants, GOOSE will get AS CLOSE AS POSSIBLE.
+However, sometimes FCR/NCPR value pairs are not mathematically possible, so GOOSE has to try to get as close as is possible.

+``fcr_class_var()`` - Function to make a sequence variant that adjusts the FCR while minimizing changes to the position and number of amino acids by class.

+``ncpr_class_var()`` - Function to make a sequence variant that adjusts the NCPR while minimizing changes to the position and number of amino acids by class.

+``all_props_class_var()`` - Function to make a sequence variant that adjusts the FCR, NCPR, hydropathy, and kappa values while minimizing changes to the position and number of amino acids by class.
+If you don't specify one of the values, GOOSE will keep it the same as it was in the input sequence.

+``asymmetry_var()`` - Function to make a sequence where a class of residues (see below for classes) or a user-specified list of residues is changed to become more or less asymmetrically distributed throughout the sequence.
+Does NOT change sequence composition.
+The returned sequence will be as disordered as the input sequence at minimum, but you might not be able to increase asymmetry past a certain threshold due to it reducing predicted disorder.

 For all class variants, the classes are categorized as followed: